 "This is a seminar that is on the active participation of young people.
 This is a topic we hear a lot about, and it's a subject I'm really sceptical and critical.
 So, I'm curious as duty what will happen, what is going to say, as the perception of others, because there are other countries, including Armenia stuff, so I'm curious to see also what it means for them active participation of young people, what it means to them in their country, and that's it.
 It also has projects around the active participation of young people, and now, suddenly, I am hyper curious to see what will unfold there on this subject then."
-(Afs\KA1fr1)
+(Afs\KA1rf1)

-Experience in a different cultural setting as well as new perspectives of different cultures and challenges may influence intercultural learning in a positive and 'automatic' way (see chapter competence development).
+Experience in a different cultural setting as well as new perspectives of different cultures and challenges may influence intercultural learning in a positive and 'automatic' way ("we had a chance to experience Turkey outdoors as well" (Bfs\KA1zc2)) (see chapter (international) youth work competences).

-Raising awareness on cultural issues/different approaches in different countries, through field trips for example, ("we had a chance to experience Turkey outdoors as well" (Bfs\KA1cz2)) or reflection processes by exchange practices.
 Thus, a few interviewees do not articulate concrete expectations, but are satisfied with the training especially with the exchange of information between participants (intercultural exchange) and learning from others' experiences.

-The important aspects are "learning in a different country" (Bfs\KA1cz2), "learning how to think differently" (Bfs\KA1cz2), and of course language skills.
+The important aspects are "learning in a different country" (Bfs\KA1zc2), "learning how to think differently" (Bfs\KA1zc2), and of course language skills.
 Basically, a high motivation in learning and improving English language skills are reported for better dissemination of the activities' outcomes.
 Nice venue/training settings with interesting participants (i.e. entrepreneurs) and field trips to organisations created motivation in trying to be an entrepreneur oneself.
 Some participants may act as role models/testimonials for peers.